 The staff provided the proposed MBDBE rule to the Commission on April 30, 2015, in SECY-15-0065, "Proposed Rulemaking: Mitigation of Beyond-Design-Basis Events (RIN 3150-AJ49)" (Reference 11.1) and the Commission issued the SRM to SECY-15-0065 on August 27, 2015 (Reference 11.2).
-The Commission approved publication of the proposed rule subject to removal of the proposed requirements pertaining to the severe accident management guidelines (SAMGs).
+The Commission approved publication of the proposed rule subject to removal of the proposed requirements pertaining to the SAMGs.
 The Commission also directed the staff to update the ROP to explicitly provide periodic oversight of industry's implementation of the SAMGs.
-In a letter dated October 26, 2015 (Reference 11.3), NEI described the industry initiative, approved by the Nuclear Strategic Issues Advisory Committee as mandatory for all NEI members, to update and maintain the SAMGs.
+By letter dated October 26, 2015 (Reference 11.3), NEI described the industry initiative, approved by the Nuclear Strategic Issues Advisory Committee as mandatory for all NEI members, to update and maintain the SAMGs.
 Specifically, each licensee will perform timely updates of their site-specific SAMGs based on revisions to generic severe accident technical guidelines.
 Licensees will also ensure that SAMGs are considered within plant configuration management processes.
-As noted in the NEI letter, the licensee provided a letter (Reference 11.4) to establish a site-specific regulatory commitment for Clinton.
-Subsequently, the licensee submitted a revised site-specific regulatory commitment for Clinton (Reference 11.5).
+As noted in the NEI letter, the licensee provided a letter (Reference 11.4) to establish a site-specific regulatory commitment for Salem.

-In a letter to NEI dated February 23, 2016 (Reference 11.6), the staff outlined its approach for making changes to the ROP in accordance with the Commission direction.
-The staff engaged NEI and other stakeholders to identify the near-term and longer-term changes to the ROP, consistent with the Commission direction and the licensees' near-term and longer-term SAMG commitments.
-The staff then revised Inspection Procedure 71111.18, "Plant Modifications" (Reference 11.7), to provide oversight of the initial inclusion of SAMGs within the plant configuration management processes to ensure that the SAMGs reflect changes to the facility over time.
+In a letter to NEI dated February 23, 2016 (Reference 11.5), the staff outlined its approach for making changes to the ROP in accordance with the Commission direction.
+The staff engaged NEI and other stakeholders to identify the near-term and long-term changes to the ROP, consistent with the Commission direction and the licensees' near-term and long-term SAMG commitments.
+The staff then revised Inspection Procedure 71111.18, "Plant Modifications" (Reference 11.6), to provide oversight of the initial inclusion of SAMGs within the plant configuration management processes to ensure that the SAMGs reflect changes to the facility over time.